ARITOSSS/Aristide-Project/Reports/Specification Document.md

 Using the DSSP, the complexity is O(2^n) because as the dimensions of the grid increase, the resolution time increases exponentially.

-he spatial complexity of 2D arrays is O(n) for the number of squares, and the same applies to sets and lists.
+The spatial complexity of 2D arrays is O(n) for the number of squares, and the same applies to sets and lists.

 ## **References :**